gemfire/gemfire-testcontainers/README.md

 Testcontainers can be used to automatically instantiate and manage [VMware GemFire](https://docs.vmware.com/en/VMware-GemFire/index.html) clusters.
 This is enabled using the official [Docker images](https://hub.docker.com/r/gemfire/gemfire) for GemFire.

+Note that the default image is `gemfire/10` which will use the latest, published, `10.x` image.

 ## Dependencies

 Official artifacts are published to VMware's commercial repository.
 Please follow the instructions